CianMRoche/AstroWiki/Definitions/Spectra.md

 Spectroscopic feature with both a blueshifted absorption line and a broadened rest wavelength emission line arising from an expanding envelope around an ionized source
 ![[PCygniLineProfile.png|400]]

 ## Harvard Spectral Classification
 - Classifies stars into spectral type based on temperature
 - Originally classes A-Q based on strength of hydrogen lines in spectra, but found that there was lots of overlap amongst categories (and also they were in the wrong order for other properties)
 - Cannot distinguish between same color, same apparent magnitude, but different luminosity stars (need [[Spectra#Morgan-Keenan (MK or MKK) Luminosity Class|MK Luminosity Classification]])
 ![[HarvardSpectralClassification.png]]
-- Oh Be A Fine Goat Kick Me (OBAFGKM)
+- Oh Be A Fine Goat Kick Me (OBAFGKM).
+Note the hydrogen line strength is a gaussian at "A", mass, radius and lunimosity all decrease, and fraction of [[#Main sequence]] stars increases.
  ![[OBAFGKM.jpeg|250]]